mmarti42/libasm/README.md

 # libasm

-Write the following functions in x64 assembly (in the Intel syntax):
+Write the following functions in x64 assembly (in the Intel syntax) using macho64 format:

 ```C
 size_t	ft_strlen(const char *s);